vinc/vinc.cc/source/about.html.md

 mountains of Europe a few weeks every years.
 But that wasn't enough for me, I needed the presence of the wilderness in my daily life.

-So I took a plane to the other side of the world and spent two years traveling around in Aotearoa, Samoa, and Australia while working remotely on [Reader.fr][1].
+So I flied to the other side of the world and spent two years traveling around in Aotearoa, Samoa, and Australia while working remotely on [Reader.fr][1].
 During this time I explored some of the most stunning wilderness of the planet and met wonderful people living out of the grid in sustainable communities.

 This experience reinforced in me the belief that there are a lot of things we can do today to fix the disconnect between ourselves and nature, and take